Kanji Swami: Teachings

 In the Pravacanasara Kundakunda states that a Jain mendicant should meditate on "I, the pure self".
 Anyone who considers his body or possessions as "I am this, this is mine" is on the wrong road, while one who meditates, thinking the antithesis and "I am not others, they are not mine, I am one knowledge" is on the right road to meditating on the "soul, the pure self".

 Kanji's teachings posit that the discriminative knowledge between the "true pure knowledge self" and "the other" (body, mind, and the material world) is the true and the only procedure of self-realization and the path of liberation.
 According to Kanji Swami, the practice of this discriminative knowledge of "true pure knowledge self" and "the other" is as originally practiced and described in works attributed to Kundakunda, namely Samaysara (Essence of Self), Pravachanasara (Essence of Doctrine), and Pancastikayasara (The five cosmic constituents) and their commentaries.
 (Note: Gatha 1, Gatha 8, Gatha 11, Gatha 13, Gatha 38, Gatha 73, Gatha 320 and Gatha 412 of Samayasara, and Gatha 80, Gatha 114 and Gatha 172 of Pravachanasara, are considered particularly important because they include techniques of realizing pure self.)

 In an interview in 1977, Kanji denied being hostile to the traditional Jain monasticism, and regarded monastics as personifying the fundamental principles of Jainism.
 However, he also pointed out that taking up formal initiation and behavioural practices, like the abandonment of clothes of Digambara monks, and of other possessions, could not make an individual a true monastic unless he had abandoned internal possessions as well.

-Kanji Swami Patha
+Kanji Swami Panth

-Kanji Panth is a lay movement within Jainism, nominally belonging to the Śvetāmbara but inspired by the Digambara scholar Kundakunda (8th c.
-CE) and Shrimad Rajchandra (1867–1901), though "lacking a place in any Digambara ascetic lineage descending from Kundakunda."
+Kanji Panth is a lay movement within Jainism, nominally belonging to the Śvetāmbara but inspired by the Digambara scholar Kundakunda and Shrimad Rajchandra (1867–1901), though "lacking a place in any Digambara ascetic lineage descending from Kundakunda."

 Kanji Swami has many followers in the Jain diaspora.
 They generally regard themselves simply as Digambara Jains, more popularly known as Mumukshu, following the mystical tradition of Kundakunda and Pandit Todarmal.
 According to Neerah Jain, the Kanji Path has created a sharp division within Jainism in northern and central India, as its emphasis on niścayanaya or the ‘ultimate perspective’ violates the Anekantaveda, the principle that truth has many sides.
 Bauer notes that "[in] recent years there has been a convergence of the Kanji Swami Panth and the Shrimad Rajcandra movement, part of trend toward a more eucumenical and less sectarian Jainism among educated, mobile Jains living overseas."